Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * At rest encryption
   * Possibility to encrypt the master & read replicas with AWS KMS - AES-256 encryption
-  * Encryption has to be defined at launch time
+  * Encryption at rest can be enabled – includes DB storage, backups, read replicas and snapshots
+  * You can only enable encryption for an Amazon RDS DB instance when you create it, not after the DB instance is created
+  * DB instances that are encrypted can't be modified to disable encryption
+  * Uses AES 256 encryption and encryption is transparent with minimal performance impact
   * If the master is not encrypted, the read replicas *cannot* be encrypted
-  * Transparent Data Encryption (TDE) available for Oracle and SQL Server
+  * RDS for Oracle and SQL Server is also supported using Transparent Data Encryption (TDE) (may have performance impact)
 * In-flight encryption
   * SSL certificates to encrypt data to RDS in flight
   * Provide SSL options with trust certificate when connecting to database